 They still produce quality PSUs and should provide you with a product that works great while looking great.

 ”Best Premium PSU From Thermaltake”

-The highest wattage PSU on our list, the Toughpower PF1 ARGB 1200W will provide you all the power you will need, and then some.
-This PSU is based on a similar case design as the GF1 ARGB, and offers a beautiful RGB display on the top of the unit.
+The highest wattage PSU on our list, the Toughpower PF1 ARGB 1200W will provide you with all the power you will need and then some.
+This PSU is based on a similar case design as the GF1 ARGB and offers a beautiful RGB display on the top of the unit.
 With 18 addressable LEDs and over 16 million advertised colors, it will be the cornerstone of your PC’s lighting display.